Get your free and exclusive 80-page Banking Passkey Report

 Yes, it often makes sense.
 Biometrics alone do not establish initial user identity with remote services, whereas passkeys do.
 Incorporating passkeys alongside existing local biometrics can strengthen overall security while maintaining user convenience.
 Passkeys handle the critical first step of authentication and cross-device portability, while biometrics streamline subsequent access and ongoing session verification.

-By recognizing the distinct yet mutually beneficial roles of passkeys and local biometrics, developers and decision-makers can implement a comprehensive authentication approach that balances security, convenience, and user satisfaction.
+By recognizing the distinct yet mutually beneficial roles of passkeys and local biometrics - from general applications to highly regulated environments - developers and decision-makers can implement a comprehensive authentication approach that balances security, convenience, and user satisfaction.
 In doing so, applications become more resilient against threats, easier to navigate, and more adaptable to evolving user and regulatory requirements ultimately delivering a seamless and trustworthy digital environment.